Acyclovir (Zovirax) versus ...

 Famciclovir is more bioavailable than acyclovir (77% versus 30%) and has a longer intracellular half-life which allows for a twice daily dosing.
 So famciclovir is more convenient because it requires less frequent dosing.

-However, cost considerations may override famciclovir's convenience when choosing between two medications that have comparable efficacy.
+However, high cost of famciclovir may override its convenience when choosing between two medications that have comparable efficacy.

 In the clinical study there was no significant differences between